projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

    Architectural diagram of ACRN Log

-ACRN log support in Hypervisor
+ACRN Log Support in Hypervisor
 ==============================

 To support ``acrnlog``, the following adaption was made to hypervisor log